 To continue receiving workers’ comp, it is crucial that you follow all of the above steps.

-Talk to a Workers’ Compensation Lawyer in Augusta Now
+Talk to an Attorney About How to File a Workers’ Compensation Claim in Georgia

 Employees who are injured at work in Georgia have a right to workers’ compensation benefits.
 However, the steps for claiming this coverage are complex and often frustrating.